Flotomate/product_docs/source/patch-management/automatic-patch-deployment.rst

       Patch.

    d. **Transferring**: The Product Server is transferring the Patch to
-      the Shared Drive.
+      the File Server.

-   e. **Available**: The Patch is available on the Shared Drive for
+   e. **Available**: The Patch is available on the File Server for
       deployment.

    f. **Cancelled**: There was an error in downloading the Patch.